The use of fish hydrolysates in shrimp nutrition / NBG DigestaPro

 Conclusion

 The use of fish hydrolysates in shrimp nutrition offers a very interesting alternative for the aquaculture industry.
-As the demand for shrimp continues to grow, it is essential to explore and adopt these alternatives to ensure the sustainability and profitability of the industry.
+As demand for shrimp continues to grow, it is essential to explore and adopt these alternatives to ensure the industry’s sustainability and profitability.